cilium/cilium/Documentation/operations/upgrade.rst

 Deprecated Options
 ~~~~~~~~~~~~~~~~~~

+* ``etcd.managed``: The managed etcd mode is being deprecated.
+The option and
+  all relevant code will be removed in 1.11.
+If you are using managed etcd, you
+  will need to run & deploy the etcd-operator yourself.
 * ``bpf-compile-debug``: This option does not have any effect since 1.10
   and is planned to be removed in 1.11.
 * ``k8s-force-json-patch``: This option does not have any effect for